oskariorg/oskari-documentation-site/_content/blog/2025-03-07_Oskari_Developers_Day_2025.md

 ⏰ Time: 9:00 - 16:00

-📍 Address: Linnoitustie 6 D, Espoo
+📍 Address: Linnoitustie 6 D, Espoo (Sitowise's facilities)

 Whether you're a seasoned pro or just starting your coding journey with Oskari, this day is for you!
 We welcome Oskari developers both new & old.